Step 1: Get your free credit reports.

 If your dispute is successful, the company is required to notify all three credit bureaus.
 The credit bureau also has to report the results back to you and include a free copy of your credit report if there was a change made on it due to the investigation.

 Your dispute may not result in a corrected credit report.
 A 2005 report on Credit Reporting Literacy showed that, in one survey, only 69 percent of credit error disputes resulted in the item's removal from credit reports.
-If your dispute isn't satisfied, it's due to one of the following:
+If your dispute isn't satisfied, it could be due to one of the following scenarios:

 The disputed item wasn't erroneous.
 If this is the case, you'll be unable to dispute the error further.
 You cannot remove correct information from your credit report, even if a credit repair agency claims that you can.

 The credit bureau claims the item isn't erroneous, but you have proof that says otherwise.
 In this scenario, you have an alternative way of disputing, thanks to legislation put in place by the FTC in 2009.
 Instead of repeating your dispute to the credit bureau, go directly to the furnisher of the line of credit to perform what is called a "direct dispute."
 For instance, if the error is a misreported late credit card payment, you would submit a new dispute letter to the credit card issuer, including the following information: